NourAfshal/BookBuddy-AI-ChatBot/README.md

 # Arabic PDF Question-Answering Chatbot (BookBuddy AI)

-**Overview:** This chatbot is an intelligent assistant designed to help Arabic-speaking users ask questions about Arabic content in PDF files.
-It's ideal for students, researchers, and readers who want to extract knowledge from books, reports, or historical documents—without reading the entire text.
+**Overview:** BookBuddy AI is an intelligent assistant designed to help Arabic-speaking users ask questions about Arabic content in PDF files.
+It's ideal for students, researchers, and casual readers who want to extract knowledge from books, reports, or historical documents—without having to read the entire text.

 **Key Features:**
 - *PDF Upload:* Users can upload any Arabic PDF—books, articles, or documents.